GravityCloudAI/axon-code/README.md

 > [!NOTE]
 > If you do not follow the above guidelines we might close your PR.

-To run opencode locally you need.
+To run axoncode locally you need.

 - Bun
 - Golang 1.24.x